-Some (ok most) mornings call for a warm muffin straight from the oven, and these sour cream chocolate chip muffins deliver big time.
-Soft, tender, and studded with gooey chocolate, they're the kind of breakfast recipe you'll want to bake on repeat.
+Some (ok most) mornings call for a warm muffin straight from the oven, and these chocolate chip muffins with greek yogurt deliver big time.
+Ultra moist, fluffy, and studded with gooey chocolate chips, they're the kind of grab and go breakfast recipe you'll want on hand at all times.

 I have a thing for muffin recipes.
 They inspire one another, kind of like my chocolate chip banana muffins and my chocolate chip mini loaves, which is essentially a muffin's distant cousin.